TerriaJS/terriajs/architecture/0007-use-weblate-for-i18n.md

 This will allow external translators to contribute translations via the hosted weblate interface.
 Weblate will also tell us what percentage of strings are translated and provide a workflow for reviewing translations before merging back in.

 This will tie our translation process into the weblate ecosystem which is a paid service and will also add additional complexity to terriajs.
 This is also currently only set up for terriajs and will require additional set up to provide translations for map specific strings.
+We also do not have RTL language set up and additional work will be required to support these langauges.